 If ICF Kaiser Engineers's inference regarding the groundwater gradient is correct, the proposed downgradient monitoring well will be utilized for groundwater sample collection.
-In the event that ICF Kaiser Engineers have projected the groundwater gradient incorrectly, as determined by initial groundwater level measurements, an additional groundwater monitoring well will be installed within 10 feet from one of the sources of contamination, as per Alameda County requirements.
+In the event that the groundwater gradient is other than indicated based on available information, an additional groundwater monitoring well will be installed within 10 feet from one of the former tank locations, as per Alameda County requirements.